 Get the benefits of a multi-cloud strategy and avoid vendor lock-in – or if you want, run MongoDB yourself on-prem

 Consuming systems require powerful and secure access methods to the data in the ODL.
 MongoDB’s drivers provide access to a MongoDB-based ODL from the language of your choice.
-Data as a Service reaches its fullest potential when you present a common Data Access API for applications; this layer can be custom built, or MongoDB Stitch can be used to expose access methods with a built-in rules engine for fine-grained security policies.
+Data as a Service reaches its fullest potential when you present a common Data Access API for applications; this layer can be custom built, or MongoDB Realm can be used to expose access methods with a built-in rules engine for fine-grained security policies.

 Data as a Service should also be available for analytics.
 The Connector for Business Intelligence allows analysts to connect to a MongoDB ODL with their BI and visualization tools of choice, or MongoDB Charts can connect directly to the ODL for native visualization.
 The Connector for Apache Spark exposes MongoDB data for use by all of Spark’s libraries, enabling advanced analytics such as machine learning processes.